jjuran/glypha3-fork/README.md

 Next, build the tools you'll need:

 	cd metamage_1
-	./build.pl A-line cpres
+	make macward-compat.git  # only needed for 10.7 SDK and later ./build.pl A-line cpres

 Install them in a directory listed in `$PATH` (assumed to be `~/bin` here):